silnrsi/FDBP/en-US/Font_Naming.md

 ## Font filenames

-An individual font file is typically no different from other files in an operating system, and is (for the most part) only bound by the limitations on legal names in that operating system. **However there is a pattern of font file naming that has become reasonably common, and that we recommend:**
+An individual font file name is typically no different from that of other files in an operating system, and is (for the most part) only bound by the limitations on legal names in that operating system. **However there is a pattern of font file naming that has become reasonably common, and that we recommend:**

 > FontFamilyName-StyleName.otf